ravgotrasahil/ravgotrasahil-github.io/teaching/r/gonefishing/gonefishing.md

 ![](gonefishing_files/figure-markdown_strict/unnamed-chunk-14-1.png)

-The "fan" of different fitted lines provides a visual depicting of the sampling distribution of the OLS estimator.
+The "fan" of different fitted lines provides a visual depiction of the sampling distribution of the OLS estimator.
 Note: if you want to see all the different graphical parameters, try typing `?par` into the console.